 Stunning Homes.
 Life Saving Impact.

 North Shore Cooks' Tour is a project of The Auxiliary of the Woman's Board of Rush University Medical Center in Chicago, IL.
 The Auxiliary and the Woman's Board* support the Medical Center's outstanding patient care, research and community outreach initiatives in the diverse communities that it serves.
-All proceeds from the Cooks' Tour 2019 will support the Rush Community Services Initiative Program in under-resourced communities.

 For over forty-five years, some of the most distinctive North Shore homes have generously opened their doors to benefit the work of Rush University Medical Center.

 Cooks' Tour is organized each September by the Auxiliary of the Woman's Board of Rush University Medical Center.
 The event is much anticipated as the "perfect day out" for women throughout Chicago and the North Shore.
 Guests will enjoy an intimate tour of each of the homes and a wonderful luncheon hosted in the Garden Room at the Winnetka Community House.
 In addition, guests can delight in the purchase of raffle tickets for coveted prizes, and various home related goods.

 The women of the board continue a proud tradition with their ongoing efforts to support the work of Rush University Medical Center.
 All proceeds from the Cooks' Tour 2020 will support The Woman's Board Transformation Fund for Rush University Cancer Center.

 * For more information about the Woman's Board of Rush University Medical Center, visit:

 The Woman's Board Transformation Fund for Rush University Cancer Center

 All proceeds from the Cooks' Tour 2020 will support The Woman's Board Transformation Fund.